KWARC/jobad/doc/md/about.md

 ## Changelog
 ### Version 3.1.9 (In Development)
+* Change in dependencies
 	* removed jQuery UI dependency, we now only need Bootstrap 2.x
+	* support for jQuery 1.8+
+	* added bundled jQuery Color for color animations
 * added JOBAD.Instances
+	* added the focus and the unfocus Events
+	* only one JOBAD Instance focused at the same time
+	* no auto focusing for now
 * added Toolbars
 	* per-module
 	* UI left to module
 	* can be shifted up and down
 	* have to be enable via config UI or via code
+	* only visible on the currently focused JOBADInstance
 * improved the Event System
 	* Dynamic listening to event via `.Event.on(evt, handler)` and `.Event.once(evt, handler)`
 	* added `.Event.bind` and `loadedModule.setHandler` to create custom events for modules
 	* added folding.enable and folding.disable events
+* changes to the Sidebar
 	* removed "bound to element" Sidebar Style
-	* never seen a use case
+	* added a "hidden" Sidebar Style, which hides the Sidebar
+		* should be used for clients where the sidebar takes away space
 * improved JOBAD.util.getOrigin()
 	* better compatibility when using inline-scripts
 * more rotation for the radial context menu
 * updated Makefile
-* not yet implemented:
-	* focusable JOBAD Instances
+* To be done before 3.1.9 release:
+	* doc updates

 ### Version 3.1.8 (Stable)
 * improved contextMenu